cloudposse-examples/infra-demo-atmos-pro/README.md

 ## Usage

 This repository demonstrates how to use Atmos Pro with GitHub Actions to plan and apply Terraform.
-We have created mock components in this repository that do nto actually create any resources in your AWS account.
+We have created mock components here that do not actually create any resources in your AWS account.
 This is a demonstration repository to show how to use Atmos Pro with GitHub Actions.
-The dependency mapping is as follows:
+The component dependency mapping is as follows:

 ```mermaid
 graph LR;